gyulanemeth/bluefox.email/tools/deliverability/dmarc-checker.md

   - question: "Why does the checker say I have no DMARC record even though I set one up?"
     answer: "DNS changes can take time to propagate, usually minutes but sometimes up to 48 hours depending on your provider's TTL settings.
 Double check the record was added to _dmarc.yourdomain.com and not the root domain."
   - question: "What does a yellow warning mean?"
-    answer: "Yellow signals indicate a working but suboptimal setting, such as a policy of none or relaxed alignment.
-These aren't errors, they're opportunities to tighten your configuration."
+    answer: "Yellow marks a setting that works but could be tightened, such as relaxed alignment or a policy of quarantine.
+Red is more serious: it flags something that leaves your domain exposed, such as p=none or a missing aggregate reporting address.
+Neither colour means mail is being blocked today, but red is the one to act on first."
   - question: "Can I check a subdomain?"
     answer: "Yes.
 Enter the full subdomain, such as mail.example.com, and the tool looks up its _dmarc record directly.
 Note that subdomain policy is often set via the sp tag on the parent domain's record rather than a separate record on the subdomain itself, so it's worth checking both."
   - question: "Do I need an account to use this tool?"